 It’s More Durable & Hard Than Most Wood

 Registering at 2,300 psi on the Janka scale, acacia is 55% harder than European white oak, 23% harder than hickory, and 90% harder than carbonized bamboo, making it one of the most durable floors on the market.
 Because of its hardness, acacia wood is an excellent material for building furniture, decor, flooring, and more.

 The Distinctive Grain Patterns Are Stunning

 Many species have a medium to dark brown heartwood with sharply demarcated sapwood.
 Figured grain patterns such as curl (commonly called “ringed” in Australia) are also seen.
-Because of these unique characteristics, most people use the wood for rustic/farmhouse style decor and furniture.
-Thanks to this unique element, modern interior design has never been so attractive!
+Because of these unique characteristics, most people use wood for rustic/farmhouse-style decor and furniture.
+Modern interior design has never been so attractive, thanks to this unique element!

 Acacia Wood Is a Sustainable Material